-Quality Care at City Doc
+Quality Urgent or Emergency Care at City Doc

-City Doc is an urgent care provider that is committed to delivering high-quality medical care.
+City Doc is an urgent or emergency care provider that is committed to delivering high-quality medical care.
 We have a team of experienced, knowledgeable, and certified healthcare providers who use the latest technology to diagnose and treat our patients.

 We offer a wide range of services, including allergy testing, antibody testing, sports physicals, DOT physicals, COVID-19 testing and vaccination, occupational therapy, and much more.

 Our commitment is to provide our patients with the best possible care and a great experience.
 So if you or any of your family members are sick, City Doc Urgent Care is here to help.